open-AIMS/NEC-estimation/README.md

 number of ‘successes’ in the binomial call, with ‘tot’ clearly indicating the number of trials.

-The main ‘working’ function in jagsNEC is the function fit.jagsNEC, which calls the other necessary functions and fits the jags model.
-See ?fit.jagsNEC for more details.
-We run fit.jagsNEC by supplying *data* - a data.frame containing the data for the model fitting, here, binom.data; *x.var* - the name of the column in *data* which contains the concentration data or ‘x’ data to be used in the NEC model fit, and *y.var* - the name of the column in *data* which contains the response
+The main ‘working’ function in *jagsNEC* is the function *fit.jagsNEC*, which calls the other necessary functions and fits the jags model.
+See ?*fit.jagsNEC* for more details.
+We run *fit.jagsNEC* by supplying *data* - a data.frame containing the data for the model fitting, here, binom.data; *x.var* - the name of the column in *data* which contains the concentration data or ‘x’ data to be used in the NEC model fit, and *y.var* - the name of the column in *data* which contains the response